London's Love to Prince Henry: Staged sea battle

+Record of the festivities

 John Noyes, Member of Parliament for Calne, compiled an account of the festivities for his wife, including material which he "received by hearsay".
 Noyes thought that Compton's disguise as a shepherd might refer to the wealth of his father-in-law Sir John Spencer, founded on woollen cloth.
 He was impressed by a description of the rockets on 6 June, powerful enough "to fly up into the air twice so high as St Paul's tower and when it was highest it would stream down again as long as bellropes, and the fires did seem to fight and skirmish one with another in the skies; which was very pleasant to behold in the dark evening".